2.2. Install from source code#

-Please follow our GitHub webpage to download the latest released version and development version.
+Please follow our GitHub webpage to download the source code of a specific version or the development version.

 Or get the DeePMD-kit source code by git clone